ldover29/Linux_Systems_Administration/README.md

 # Linux_Systems_Administration
 The basics of IT system administration

+# Scenario
+You acted as system administrator in order to troubleshoot a malfunctioning server.

+The senior administrator was quite pleased with your work.
+Now, they would like you to prepare another server to replace this server.
+You are tasked with completing the steps below to prepare a new server.

 # Step 1: Ensure/Double Check Permissions on Sensitive Files

 **1. Permissions on /etc/shadow should allow only root read and write access.**